 Frequently Asked Questions, Answered

 Bing and associated sites comprise the Microsoft Search Network.
-It’s where your company may reach a vast and distinct audience of millions of people that search every day.
+It’s where your company may reach a vast and distinct audience of millions of people who search every day.
 Connect with these valuable potential clients by using the advertising platform: Microsoft Advertising.

 Microsoft Search Network is a part of your consumers’ life, powering the devices, apps, and websites they use every day and meeting them where they need it most.